ERSKINEVILLE EMERGENCY DENTIST COVERING ENMORE, NEWTOWN, ALEXANDRIA & ST PETERS

-We’re open 7 days a week for emergency appointments
+We’re open 7 days a week for emergency Dentist appointments

 A dental emergency can happen when you last expect it, so it’s good to be prepared.
 Knowing what to do if your tooth gets chipped, cracked or knocked out, your mouth is swollen or bleeding or you have other urgent symptoms means you can improve your chances of a quick recovery and avoid making the problem worse.

-If you need to speak to a dentist urgently, call Sydney Park Dental on (02) 8084 7170.
+If you need to speak to an emergency dentist urgently, call Sydney Park Dental on (02) 8084 7170.
 We’re open every day of the week, with late night opening on Thursday, and we always try to make time for emergency appointments during business hours.

 Click Here or call us on (02) 8084 7170 to book an appointment at our Erskineville dental clinic.
 Our friendly team will respond to you within 1 business day.